Transatlantic flight of Alcock and Brown: Flight

-They made landfall in County Galway, landing at 8:40 a.m. on 15 June 1919, not far from their intended landing place, after less than sixteen hours' flying time.
+They made landfall in County Galway and landed at 8:40 a.m. on 15 June 1919, not far from their intended landing place, after less than sixteen hours' flying time.

 The aircraft was damaged upon arrival because they landed on what appeared from the air to be a suitable green field, but which turned out to be Derrigimlagh Bog, near Clifden in County Galway in Ireland.
 This caused the aircraft to nose-over, although neither of the airmen was hurt.

 Brown said that if the weather had been good, they could have pressed on to London.

 Their altitude varied between sea level and 12,000 ft (3,700 m).
 They took off with 865 imperial gallons (3,900 L) of fuel.
 They crossed the coast at 4:28 pm, having spent around fourteen-and-a-half hours over the North Atlantic, flying 1,890 miles (3,040 km) in 15 hours 57 minutes at an average speed of 115 mph (185 km/h; 100 knots).
 Their first interview was given to Tom 'Cork' Kenny of The Connacht Tribune.

 Alcock and Brown were treated as heroes on the completion of their flight.
-In addition to a share of the Daily Mail award of £10,000, Alcock received 2,000 guineas (£2,100) from the State Express Cigarette Company and £1,000 from Laurence R Philipps for being the first Briton to fly the Atlantic Ocean.
-Both men were knighted a few days later by King George V.
+Crowds in Ireland cheered them at each train station on their way to Dublin.
+Arriving in Britain by boat, they were mobbed at Holyhead, and planes escorted their train journey to London where a quarter of a million people lined the streets to watch their arrival.
+On the same day they landed, 15 June, the Secretary of State for Air, Winston Churchill, presented them with the Daily Mail prize of £10,000 for their historic crossing of the Atlantic.
+In addition, Alcock received 2,000 guineas (£2,100) from the State Express Cigarette Company and £1,000 from Laurence R Philipps for being the first Briton to fly the Atlantic Ocean.
+Both men were knighted a week later by King George V at Windsor Castle.

 Alcock and Brown flew to Manchester on 17 July 1919, where they were given a civic reception by the Lord Mayor and Corporation, and awards to mark their achievement.